by Sourav Singh (@thelucifer) on Monday, 28 August 2017

 One of the interesting problems in Game Theory is Prisoner’s Dilemma, which deals with trust and cooperation between two or more entities.

-The talk will discuss about Game Theory and Prisoner’s Dilemma and how you can study this phenomenon using Axelrod library.
+The talk will discuss about Game Theory and Prisoner’s Dilemma and how you can study this phenomenon using Axelrod library, written by Dr Vince Knight.
 The talk will have a few code demos which will show some interesting results and will talk about how you can contribute to the library further.

 1) Introduction to Game Theory, Prisoner’s Dilemma and Moran Process